Apple Cider Whoopie Pies

 Instructions

-4. Gradually mix in dry ingredients until just combined.
+4. Gradually combine dry ingredients until just mixed.

 5. Drop tablespoon-sized mounds onto lined baking sheets spaced apart.
-Bake for 11-13 minutes until springs back when touched.
+Bake for 11-13 minutes until lightly springy.

 Nutrition